 Converting from Colour to Black and White

-Do you have a coloured image/ photographs that you want to convert to black and white, there are many ways to skin the cat – from a very simple method of desaturating colors to rather complex methods of applying different shades of gray on particular colors.
-Let’s go through some of these methods in detail and see the type of results we can get from these different methods.
+Do you have a coloured image/ photographs that you want to convert to black and white, there are many ways to skin the cat – from a very simple system for desaturating tints to rather complex methodologies for applying different shades of dim on explicit tones.

 - Method One (Simple Black and White Conversion)

 To me this is the most simplest (and the worst) method of converting color photographs to black and white, is to simply desaturate or “discard” the colors.
 You can do this practically in any picture altering programming.